Louispoire/weatheranalyzer_raspberry_pi/README.md

 Installation guide

-Please make sure that all of theses commands have been performed on your raspberry pi
+Please make sure that all of these commands have been performed on your raspberry pi

 1. sudo apt update
 2. sudo apt upgrade